Shoulder closures Monday as DOTD begins construction on I-10/ I-12 College Flyover Project

 “You could probably go out at rush hour and traffic from the College ramp back up, on to the mainline of the interstate.
 You have a critical intersection of folks traveling from I-10 getting to College, and folks from I-12 getting on I-10,” Wilson continued, “We are going to manage that weave with the construction of this project.”

-This part will cost 52 million dollars of the billion-dollar project and so far plans have stay'd on track.
+This part will cost 52 million dollars of the billion-dollar project and so far plans have stayed on track.

 "The core elements and the design-build really have not changed for this project now you will see some changes in terms of schedule we accommodate, the weather as we always have to," Wilson said.